 Amazing Hikes Near Moab: Canyonlands National Park

-The Needles in Canyonlands is about 1.5 hours south of Moab and features plenty of challenging trails.
+The Needles in Canyonlands is about 1.5 hours south of Moab and features plenty of challenging trails, but the views start early so you can go for as long as you’d like.

 The Maze is 4 hours from Moab and offers the best in cross-country, challenging excursions that should only be attempted by experts.

-If you’re looking for sweeping canyon views, then head to the Grand Viewpoint Trail in the Island of the Sky district of Canyonlands National park.
+If you’re looking for sweeping canyon views, then head to the Grand Viewpoint Trail.
+I personally love this spot.
+There’s a lot of great vistas around every turn.

 This 2-mile trail meanders its way to a panoramic viewpoint where you’ll enjoy the sweeping scenery of the deep canyon systems.
 Take care of the cliff edges and follow cairns if you get lost.